cultureandempire/cultureandempire.github.io/README.md

 Our social networks are just such tools, despite early notions that they mapped our "relationships."
 We'll talk to anyone who will listen, and listen to anyone who sounds interesting.
 When a "relationship" exists simply because someone clicked *Follow* or *Like*, it's really not the same type of "relationship" we were talking about.
 It's something else.

 So it was quite predictable that Facebook and Twitter would become the first platforms for protests and then for outright revolutions.
 When this first started in the 2009-2010 Iranian elections, it took governments by surprise.
 Perhaps until then, they'd believed that people were just sharing photos of their kids and pets.
 More likely, the old men who hold power around the world simply had not started using these tools, and had a slower learning curve than most other people.
-Obama’s election campaign heightened politicians' awareness worldwide of the potential benefits of using social media, though not everyone caught the bug.
+Barack Obama’s election campaign heightened politicians' awareness worldwide of the potential benefits of using social media, though not everyone caught the bug.

 Facebook and Twitter are a little passé today.
 For one thing, they are vulnerable to censorship and worse.
 Post a threatening tweet, even jokingly, and you will be arrested, [as many people have learned](https://www.google.com/search?q=arrested+for+posting+tweet).
 The state security services are rich in everything -- except a sense of humor.
-Today, the state of the art for online organization is Anonymous, with its (still somewhat naive) "You don't know who I am, so you can't arrest me" attitude.
+Today, the state of the art for on-line organization is Anonymous, with its (still somewhat naive) "You don't know who I am, so you can't arrest me" attitude.

 Real communities spread far wider than the websites we visit.
 It was not a Facebook revolution, it was an Internet revolution.
-It is becoming clear to all sides that the primary challenge to the naked villainy of traditional politics is this new online society and its activist communities being able to arrange for ‘real time’ events through on-line communications; in other words, being able to organize themselves..
+It is becoming clear to all sides that the primary challenge to the naked villainy of traditional politics is this new on-line society and its activist communities being able to arrange for ‘real time’ events through on-line communications; in other words, being able to organize themselves..

 The real-world protests we see emerging in cities around the world are not random.
 In Rio today and tomorrow in Glasgow, these are not chaotic events driven by local crises or city politics.
 They are the fruits of an unseen global network, like mushrooms emerging through the forest floor.
-For every individual who went to an Occupy Wall Street event, tens of thousands took part online, even if their involvement was limited to sharing photos of some event.
+For every individual who went to an Occupy Wall Street event, tens of thousands took part on line, even if their involvement was limited to sharing photos of some event.

 So the challenge for the industrial political elite is how to map and understand these networks, and how to control them or break them.
 Some dream of banning the Internet, yet that would be like switching off the power grid.
 When the Egyptian regime in fact [tried this in 2011](http://gizmodo.com/5746121/how-egypt-turned-off-the-internet), it only intensified protests.
 It did not stop them.